anna-filou/anna-filou.github.io/reading.md

   my-notes:   |-
     I can see there’s value in the insights within, but many of the anecdotes are a bit hard to believe.

     Overall the book was highly entertaining!
-Whether it’ll prove to be helpful remains to be seen, but I’d definitelly like my attitude to be more like the author’s.
+Whether it’ll prove to be helpful remains to be seen, but I’d definitely like my attitude to be more like the author’s.
 - title: Business Thinking For Designers
   read: '2024'
   cover: "/assets/books/business-thinking-for-designers.webp"